haiku/infrastructure/docker/pootle/README.md

 The pootle-entrypoint.sh contains on specialized run command:
  - `pootle` which starts an nginx frontend, cron for the weekly sync, a pootle server and a pootle rqworker

+## Configuring the Haiku Repository
+In order to make sure that the catkeys for WebPositive are build, you need to manually enable the `webkit` feature.
+Within the `/var/pootle/repository` dir, add a `generated/UserBuildConfig` file with the line `EnableBuildFeatures webkit ;`.

 ## Synchronization

 Synchronization is a list of actions that need to be taken to roughly: